cypherpunk-academy/2064/en/062_2023_Class meeting.md

 Teacher: "I, um, I..."

-Kevin: "I don't do classes anymore either.
+Kevin: "I don't do classes anymore, either.
-"Until Marlene's picture is right again and we can't hear any more shit like that."
+"Until Marlene's picture is right again, and we can't hear any more shit like that."

 Teacher: "KEVIN! ...Kevin!"
 He looked around the classroom.